vacanza/holidays/docs/examples.md

 ## Date from holiday name

-Holidays can be retrieved using their name too.
-`get_named` receives a string and returns a list of holidays matching it (even partially, with case insensitive check):
+Holidays can be retrieved using their name too. `get_named` receives a string and returns a list of holidays matching it (even partially, with case-insensitive check):

 ``` python
 >>> us_holidays = holidays.UnitedStates(years=2020)